Exhibitions chronologically 2013 - 2024

 31/12/2020-9/1/2021

 My initiative to make an exhibition in a combat gym in the city of Stockholm.
 I invited Martha Edelheit (b.1931, N.Y.) to exhibit her Ice Dancers paintings from 1998 and Fathia Mohidin (b.1985, Stockholm) to make a sound installation for the locker room.
 To the exhibition I published an artist book/studio diary from the process of making the exhibition.
 The show opend on New Year´s Eve 2020.
+Photographer Fredrika Eriksson.
 Reviewed by Kunstkritikk.

 All images here https://artviewer.org/helena-lund-ek-at-vastmannagatan-52/